uscomics/Gold_Venus/README.md

 == MovementPad
 * Requires an Event System in the project.
-* Requires that some other component call its methods to get and process usere input.
+* Requires that some other component call its methods to get and process user input.
 This will probably be the PlayerController.